Introduction to CandleStick Charts, Price Action and Binary Options

 3) No body (plus shape) – referred to as Doji is when the trend is completely neutral, not the buyers or the sellers are in control.

-In one of my earlier videos I covered a popular Binary Options Strategy, the ‘Double Profit’ in which we seek to identify a neutral trend, a Doji, and enter several Put and Cal trades during the hourly time frame.
-The charts can indicate if the neutral trend is strong and when we can spot consecutive Doji shapes on our Candlestick Charts it is safe to predict a neutral trend and apply the ‘Double Profit’ Binary Options Strategy.
+In one of my earlier videos I covered a popular Binary Options Trading Pattern, the ‘Double Profit’ in which we seek to identify a neutral trend, a Doji, and enter several Put and Cal trades during the hourly time frame.
+The charts can indicate if the neutral trend is strong and when we can spot consecutive Doji shapes on our Candlestick Charts it is safe to predict a neutral trend and apply the ‘Double Profit’ Binary Options Trading Pattern.
 The observation and back-tracking of the option’s trend is critical for hourly short-term trades, which are influenced primarily by these market sentiments displayed in the charts.
-For more details, check out my ‘Double Profit’ Strategy lecture hosted on my YouTube Channel.
+For more details, check out my ‘Double Profit’ Trading Pattern lecture hosted on my YouTube Channel.

 FREE LIVE CHARTS BELOW FOR CURRENCY CANDLESTICK CHARTS